Owner Operator Status Legislation Being Pushed in Two States

 March 05, 2013

 In New Jersey, the state Senate Labor Committee has approved legislation by a 3-2 vote that would establish penalties for trucking operations in the drayage or parcel delivery business that knowingly misclassify drivers as independent contractors.
-If passed and signed into law, S. 1450 would crate a presumption that a work arrangement is an employer-employee relationship rather than a contractor one, unless the company can prove otherwise based upon certain conditions.
+If passed and signed into law, S. 1450 would create a presumption that a work arrangement is an employer-employee relationship rather than a contractor one, unless the company can prove otherwise based upon certain conditions.

 Supporters say such a law is needed because companies misclassify truckers to avoid paying taxes and providing employee benefits.

 Opposing the measure is the New Jersey Motor Truck Association.
 In a letter to the Senate committee, it said, “The intent of S. 1450 is to eliminate the owner-operator model…[and]…doing so would kill small business throughout New Jersey.”
-The group also claimed that many owner-operators do not wish to be employees of trucking companies and if they did they would already be working for them.
-The group also pointed out the bill would have a devastating effect on the state’s port facilitates.
+The group also claimed that many owner-operators do not wish to be employees of trucking companies, and if they did they would already be working for them.
+The group also pointed out the bill would have a devastating effect on the state’s port facilities.